Kdecherf/blog.kdecherf.com/content/pages/index.markdown

 save_as: index.html
 Hide: True

 I am a system engineer and developer living in France.
-Computers are my passion since the high school when I started developing websites on my spare time.
+Computers are my passion since high school when I started developing websites on my spare time.
 Following the exploration of new languages like _C#_ I joined the Microsoft's community as a student partner for few years.
 I truly discovered the Linux world at the same time and sharing the two worlds was an interesting experiment.
 I eventually focused on the latter as a trainer and full-time system engineer.
 The use of a wide range of languages and technologies is my everyday challenge, so are production and monitoring topics in general.

 Knoppix, Mandrake, Gentoo and others remind me funny memories of the old time but now I contribute to [Exherbo](http://exherbo.org), a great and fresh source-based distribution.
 I've co-founded [Clever Cloud](https://www.clever-cloud.com), a french awesome cloud platform, where I am the production manager.
 You can checkout my profile on [GitHub](https://github.com/Kdecherf) and [LinkedIn](https://www.linkedin.com/in/kdecherf).